Charl1410/coding-blog/README.md

 All dependencies should already be in the package.json file and installed through running ```npm i``` in the terminal.

 ## Usage
-To use this application all dependencies must be installed.
+To use this application all dependencies must be installed. <br>

+Check out the repo: https://github.com/Charl1410/coding-blog

 To run the application: